fingerprintjs/action-coverage-report-md/README.md

   <a href="https://github.com/actions/typescript-action/actions"><img alt="typescript-action status" src="https://github.com/actions/typescript-action/workflows/build-test/badge.svg"></a>
 </p>

-# Jest coverage report in markdown
+# Jest coverage report in Markdown

-This action uses a text coverage report from jest and generates a markdown report based on it.
+This action uses a text coverage report from Jest and generates a Markdown report based on it in the format shown below.
-The report generates as in the example below.
-Each file gets a link to the correct version; the same goes for uncovered lines.
-Statuses also add to the table.
+The table shows the status of each file.
+Each file and uncovered line is properly linked to it's examined version on GitHub.

 St|File                | % Stmts | % Branch | % Funcs | % Lines | Uncovered Line #s
 --|--------------------|---------|----------|---------|---------|-------------------